 - Serve a King Cake for a traditional sweet treat and one of the ultimate Mardi Gras desserts.
 If you’re making from scratch, don’t forget to hide a figurine in the middle for that lucky someone to find.
 It’s almost as important as the Jambalaya itself.

-Mardi Gras is a great occasion to plan a group gathering and have a great time with your family and friends.
+Mardi Gras is a great occasion to plan a group gathering, cooking jasmine rice or preferred variety for these amazing recipes, and have a great time with your family and friends.